-Created house of flower, the palace of Bolbol and honor of the mirth.
+Created a house of flowers, the palace of Bolbol, and honor of the mirth.

-To enter the palace, there are two stairways on both eastern and western sides and four porches facing the four geographical directions like a pavilion There are gorgeous mural paintings everywhere, especially below the main dome of the central part with a cross-shaped plan, which has pendentives and mirrorwork.
-Between every two arms of the cross, there is a separate apartment that everyone, with three chambers comparing with one another, has different plans and decorative designs, although the whole elements follow a uniform set of principles to create a fabulous setting.
+To enter the palace, there are two stairways on both the eastern and western sides and four porches facing the four geographical directions like a pavilion There are gorgeous mural paintings everywhere, especially below the main dome of the central part with a cross-shaped plan, which has pendentives and mirrorwork.
+Between every two arms of the cross, there is a separate apartment that which everyone, with three chambers, compared with one another, has different plans and decorative designs, although the whole elements follow a uniform set of principles to create a fabulous setting.

-To climb up the second floor, one can choose one of the two steep stairways, but it is forbidden because it is in a state of restoration (2003).On the second floor and on the northwestern corner, only one of the small rooms makes the first impressions of how beautiful it must once have been.
+To climb up the second floor, one can choose one of the two steep stairways, but it is forbidden because it is in a state of restoration (2003).On the second floor and the northwestern corner, only one of the small rooms makes the first impression of how beautiful it must once have been.
 The palace was donated to Bano Ozma by Naseroddin Shah (19th century).
 Later on, it descended to her offspring, thus the palace was also the target of many destructive alterations, during the Qajar era.
-For example, all the inlaid doors and sash windows, made of the best kind, looted and many parts of the mural paintings were plastered.
+For example, all the inlaid doors and sash windows, made of the best kind, were looted, and many parts of the mural paintings were plastered.
 Finally, it was purchased by the Office of Cultural Heritage in 1964 A.D.
-Since then many structural reinforcements and restorations have been made, but the pace of it for the decorative parts is very slow, and this is why the second floor is still closed to visitors.
+Since then many structural reinforcements and restorations have been made, but the pace of the decorative parts is very slow, and this is why the second floor is still closed to visitors.
 In many references, the palace was referred to as a harem palace, but it is a controversial issue because it is an extrovert building unlike to introvert style of harem palaces.
-Also, it serves suitable functions in the spring and the summer, but harems, normally, had a four-season function.
-Hence, it seems that its main function was for having fun only in the spring and the summer.
+Also, it serves suitable functions in the spring and the summer, but harems, normally, have a four-season function.
+Hence, it seems that its main function was to have fun only in the spring and the summer.